STEM: For a Successful Future

 Jeff Bezos showed an early interest in STEM learning as a young student, following an innate curiosity in understanding how things worked.
 He was lovingly called ‘The Little Inventor’ in and around his house because of the reputation he had earned of breaking and making things.

 As a toddler, he was able to take his crib apart using just a screwdriver, and then he built his electrical alarm system to keep his siblings out of his room.
 Soon after, he set up a ‘workshop’ in his parent’s garage, where he spent a significant part of his day building various toys and taking apart household items to learn how they worked.

 In high school, Bezos further developed his love for technology and business when he started his first endeavor, the ‘Dream Institute’, an education science camp for 4th-6th graders.
 The camp was a great learning experience for young students and became an instant hit in his school.

 Bezos went ahead to follow his love for computers, by pursuing a degree in Electrical Engineering and Computer Science from Princeton University.
-After graduation, Bezos tried his hand in a career in finance, but eventually quit to make a career out of his love for technology.
+After graduation, Bezos tried his hand at a career in finance, but eventually, quit to make a career out of his love for technology.
 He started an online bookstore, that has now grown to become the eCommerce giant, ‘Amazon.’